nickpetty/squirrel/README.md

 + Everything written in markdown.
 Including index.
 + Hierarchy matches that of webserver, but in MD instead of html
 + HTML styling can still be applied in MD through use of CSS or div tags (note that MD syntax is not interpreted in html blocks)
++ First two lines of Markdown file is reserved for <title> and will be stripped.
+This is to make the MD readable, and to populate the {{title}} variable in the template if included.

 All converted MD to HTML files will be placed in the same hierarchy in a folder named '*webserver*' for simple deployment.